 - Venturers; and

-All youth members participating in EV must be 14 or before Friday 14 April 2017 and under 18.
+All youth members participating in EV must be 14 or above on Friday 30 March 2018 and under 18.

 All Participants need to be competent in the Outdoor Skills required by the Venturing Skills Award or its equivalent.